 Navigating Insurance Claims for Eaton Fire Survivors

-Through our team’s experience in representing over 6,300 survivors of utility-caused fires and explosions in California, we have developed resources & tips to help survivors navigate insurance claims.
+To date, our lawyers have represented over 6,300 survivors of utility-caused fires and explosions in California, securing over $1.5B in compensation for our clients.
+Through our team’s experience, we have developed resources & tips to help survivors navigate insurance claims.

 This information can help you and your family recover from the aftermath of the Eaton Fire.
 The first step for Eaton Fire survivors is to contact their insurance companies and open a claim to seek payment as soon as possible.
 Contact all insurance companies with which you have policies, including:

-Learn How Filing an Eaton Fire lawsuit against SCE may compensate for losses that are not covered by insurance.
+Filing an Eaton Fire lawsuit against SCE may compensate for losses that aren’t covered by insurance.

 Why Should You File a Lawsuit Even if You Have Good Insurance Coverage?

-Insurance, even great insurance, typically does not cover the full extent of harm resulting from the Eaton Fire.
+You may be losing a significant amount of money if you’re relying on insurance alone.
+Even great insurance typically does not cover the full extent of harms resulting from the Eaton Fire.
 Following a fire, survivors often endure a range of physical, emotional, and financial challenges from which a lawsuit can help you recover.

 According to the Washington Post, “Experts say homeowners in fire-prone areas are increasingly carrying policies that may not cover the full cost of rebuilding.”